-- You need to take the initiative and keep in contact with your University Supervisor, for any and all concerns.
-If they do not hear from you, it is assumed things are going well. - If you would like a recommendation letter, please ask your University Supervisor and Mentor Teacher in advance, but do keep in mind that they need to wait to give it to you until all formal evaluations have been completed.
+You need to take the initiative and keep in contact with your University Supervisor, for any and all concerns.
+If they do not hear from you, it is assumed things are going well.
+If you would like a recommendation letter, please ask your University Supervisor and Mentor Teacher in advance, but do keep in mind that they need to wait to give it to you until all formal evaluations have been completed.

 Make it easy for them to write a glowing evaluation and reference letter about your performance.

 Find ways to become a better teacher each day - self-evaluate using the TPE rubric, collaborate with your Mentor Teacher, and focus on your learning as a beginning teacher - and it will be easy for them to say positive things about you.

-Appendix D California Teaching Performance Expectations (TPEs)
+Appendix D: California Teaching Performance Expectations (TPEs)

-TDE 4.
-Encoding 8 Comparting All Otypicate in Learning appropriately address instances of intelerance and bergssment TPE 1: Engaging & Supporting All Students in Learning appropriately address instances of intolerance and harassment among students, such as bullying, racism, and sexism.
-1. Apply knowledge of students, including their prior experiences, 4.
-Know how to access resources to support students, including those interests, and social- emotional learning needs, as well as their funds who have experienced trauma, homelessness, foster care, of knowledge and cultural, language, and socioeconomic incarceration, and/or are medically fragile. backgrounds, to engage them in learning.
-5. Maintain high expectations for learning with appropriate support for 2.
-Maintain ongoing communication with students and families, the full range of students in the classroom. including the use of technology to communicate with and support 6.
-Establish and maintain clear expectations for positive classroom students and families, and to communicate achievement behavior and for student-to-student and student-to-teacher expectations and student progress. interactions by communicating classroom routines, procedures, and 3.
-Connect subject matter to real-life contexts and provide active norms to students and families. learning experiences to engage student interest, support student motivation, and allow students to extend their learning.
-TPE 3: Understanding & Organizing Subject Matter for Student 4.
-Use a variety of developmentally and ability-appropriate instructional Learning strategies, resources, and assistive technology, including principles 1.
-Demonstrate knowledge of subject matter, including the adopted of Universal Design of Learning (UDL) and Multi-Tiered System of California State Standards and curriculum frameworks.
-Supports (MTSS) to support access to the curriculum for a wide range of learners within the general education classroom and 2.
-Use knowledge about students and learning goals to organize the environment curriculum to facilitate student understanding of subject matter, and make accommodations and/or modifications as needed to promote 5.
-Promote students' critical and creative thinking and analysis through student access to the curriculum. activities that provide opportunities for inquiry, problem solving, responding to and framing meaningful questions, and reflection.
-3. Plan, design, implement, and monitor instruction consistent with current subject-specific pedagogy in the content area(s) of 6.
-Provide a supportive learning environment for students' first and/or second language acquisition by using research-based instructional instruction, and design and implement disciplinary and cross- disciplinary learning sequences, including integrating the visual and approaches, including focused English Language Development, performing arts as applicable to the discipline.
-Specially Designed Academic Instruction in English (SDAIE), scaffolding across content areas, and structured English immersion, 4.
-Individually and through consultation and collaboration with other and demonstrate an understanding of the difference among students educators and members of the larger school community, plan for whose only instructional need is to acquire Standard English effective subject matter instruction and use multiple means of representing, expressing, and engaging students to demonstrate proficiency, students who may have an identified disability affecting their knowledge. their ability to acquire Standard English proficiency, and students who may have both a need to acquire Standard English proficiency 5.
-Adapt subject matter curriculum, organization, and planning to and an identified disability. support the acquisition and use of academic language within learning 7.
-Provide students with opportunities to access the curriculum by activities to promote the subject matter knowledge of all students, including the full range of English learners, Standard English incorporating the visual and performing arts, as appropriate to the learners, students with disabilities, and students with other learning content and context of learning. needs in the least restrictive environment.
-8. Monitor student learning and adjust instruction while teaching so that students continue to be actively engaged in learning.
-6. Use and adapt resources, standards-aligned instructional materials, and a range of technology, including assistive technology, to facilitate students' equitable access to the curriculum.
-TPE 2: Creating & Maintaining Effective Environment for Learning 7.
-Model and develop digital literacy by using technology to engage 1.
-Promote students' social-emotional growth, development, and students and support their learning, and promote digital citizenship, individual responsibility using positive interventions and supports, including respecting copyright law, understanding fair use guidelines restorative justice, and conflict resolution practices to foster a caring and the use of Creative Commons license, and maintaining Internet community where each student is treated fairly and respectfully by security. adults and peers.
-8. Demonstrate knowledge of effective teaching strategies aligned with 2.
-Create learning environments (i.e., traditional, blended, and online) the internationally recognized educational technology standards. that promote productive student learning, encourage positive the internationally recognized educational technology standards. interactions among students, reflect diversity and multiple perspectives, and are culturally responsive.
-3. Establish, maintain, and monitor inclusive learning environments that are physically, mentally, intellectually, and emotionally healthy and safe to enable all students to learn, and recognize and
+TPE 1: Engaging & Supporting All Students in Learning

+- Apply knowledge of students, including their prior experiences, interests, and social- emotional learning needs, as well as their funds of knowledge and cultural, language, and socioeconomic backgrounds, to engage them in learning. - Maintain ongoing communication with students and families, including the use of technology to communicate with and support students and families, and to communicate achievement expectations and student progress. - 3.
+Connect subject matter to real-life contexts and provide active learning experiences to engage student interest, support student motivation, and allow students to extend their learning. - 4.
+Use a variety of developmentally and ability-appropriate instructional strategies, resources, and assistive technology, including principles of Universal Design of Learning (UDL) and Multi-Tiered System of Supports (MTSS) to support access to the curriculum for a wide range of learners within the general education classroom and environment - Promote students' critical and creative thinking and analysis through activities that provide opportunities for inquiry, problem solving, responding to and framing meaningful questions, and reflection. - 6.
+Provide a supportive learning environment for students' first and/or second language acquisition by using research-based instructional approaches, including focused English Language Development, Specially Designed Academic Instruction in English (SDAIE), scaffolding across content areas, and structured English immersion, and demonstrate an understanding of the difference among students whose only instructional need is to acquire Standard English proficiency, students who may have an identified disability affecting their ability to acquire Standard English proficiency, and students who may have both a need to acquire Standard English proficiency and an identified disability. - Provide students with opportunities to access the curriculum by incorporating the visual and performing arts, as appropriate to the content and context of learning. - 8.
+Monitor student learning and adjust instruction while teaching so that students continue to be actively engaged in learning.

+TPE 2: Creating & Maintaining Effective Environment for Learning

+- Promote students' social-emotional growth, development, and individual responsibility using positive interventions and supports, restorative justice, and conflict resolution practices to foster a caring community where each student is treated fairly and respectfully by adults and peers. - Create learning environments (i.e., traditional, blended, and online) that promote productive student learning, encourage positive interactions among students, reflect diversity and multiple perspectives, and are culturally responsive. - 3.
+Establish, maintain, and monitor inclusive learning environments that are physically, mentally, intellectually, and emotionally healthy and safe to enable all students to learn, and recognize and appropriately address instances of intolerance and harassment among students, such as bullying, racism, and sexism.